-(i).
 The Company charges gaming operators for the use of its unique intellectual property (IP) and technology systems.
 Revenues derived from such charges were based on the usage of the systems by the clients.

-Total revenues recognized from the usage of our Gaming IP and technology systems for the twelve months ended October 31, 2022 and 2021, nine months ended October 31, 2021 and 2020, and the twelve months ended January 31, 2021 and 2020 are shown in the following table:
+Total revenues recognized from the usage of our gaming IP and technology systems for the twelve months ended October 31, 2023 and 2022, are shown in the following table: